Upgrade Team Foundation Server

 Next, choose a server upgrade path.

-The steps are different based on whether you’re using TFS 2010 basic, or if you’re planning to use the same hardware (standard upgrade) or moving to a new machine (advanced upgrade).
+The steps are different based on whether you’re using a basic TFS installation (or Express), or if you’re planning to use the same hardware (standard upgrade) or moving to a new machine (advanced upgrade).
 Select from one of the paths below:

 Upgrade TFS Basic or Express (basic upgrade)